Introduction

 General rules of thumb

-- The faster the CPU, the better: CPUs with high clock speeds provide better performance than equivalent CPUs with lower clock speed.
+- The faster the CPU, the better: CPUs with high clock speeds generally provide better performance than equivalent CPUs with lower clock speeds.

 - RAM requirements are model-dependent: Some models, even if modest in size, require a tremendous amount of memory to be solved, while other, much larger models, do not.
 It is impossible to predict beforehand how much memory is needed.